taddison/garage-wiki/readme.md

 # Garage Wiki

 What is this?
 A bit of an experiment to start [working with the garage door up] (or [learning in public]).
+Might be stream-of-consciousness style notes, research for blog posts, or concepts that I'm learning.

 The wiki part?
 That was the easiest way to ensure [gistpad] treats this page as a wiki 😄.